-The client MUST compute a Netlogon credential using the algorithm described in section 3.1.4.4.
+The client MUST compute a Netlogon credential using the algorithm defined in section 3.1.4.4.
 The result MUST be computed using the client challenge used in the call to NetrServerReqChallenge.
 The computed credential is passed as the ClientCredential parameter.

-If the server returns STATUS ACCESS DENIED and the client used AES:
+If the server returns STATUS_ACCESS_DENIED and the client used AES: